tamouse/sinatra-app-bootstrap/README.md

 * Cucumber tests are set up in the `features` subdirectory, including a nice set of web steps from `cucumber/rails`.
 * A small rakefile that will drive the RSpec and Cucumber tests with `simplecov` coverage analysis.
 * A Gemfile with the appropriate set of gems.
+* Guard with appropriate plug-ins to work with the given tools above.

 ## Installation

 Clone the template from the Github repository:

     git clone git://github.com/tamouse/sinatra-app-bootstrap.git <application name>

+Reset the origin:

+    git remote rename origin sinatra-app-bootstrap

+Create your own git repo, and name it origin:

+    git remote add origin <your git repo>

+Run bundle install:

+    bundle install --binstubs

+(--binstubs is optional, of course, but make sure you run with `bundle exec` instead then.)

+Run the guard installation:

+    guard init

+Start guard:

+    guard start

+And you should be good to go with a running copy on `http://localhost:4567`.

 ## Configuration